bengrunfeld/study-notes/react/redux.md

 ## Reducers

 It's called a reducer because it's the type of function you would pass to `Array.prototype.reduce(reducer, ?initialValue)`.
+A reducer is called that because it reduces a data set to a single value.

 Reducers are pure functions that are designed to manage specific parts of your `state` object.
 You need to create a reducer to manage every key in your `state` object.
 The reducer function **MUST BE** named with exactly the same name as the key of the `state` that the reducer is targeting.